RyanAdalbert/s3parq/docs/dev_guide.md

 We manage these configurations via a configuration application, which in turn stores them in an RDMBS.
 To acces these configurations you use the [Configurations module](../core/models/configuration.py)

 You use [SQLAlchemy Sessions](https://docs.sqlalchemy.org/en/rel_1_2/orm/tutorial.html#querying) to query that class.

-In development it can be useful to get the functionality without setting up and migrating a database, so we have a helper class that builds an in-memory sqlite instance and can populate mock data.
+~~In development it can be useful to get the functionality without setting up and migrating a database, so we have a helper class that builds an in-memory sqlite instance and can populate mock data.~~

+**UPDATED:** We now have the `SessionHelper` class.
+Just create an instance of SessionHelper and use that session - it handles environment configs and automatically mocks for dev environments.

+If you do still need to make configuration mock manually, here's how:
     # using configurations
     from core.helpers.configuration_mocker import ConfigurationMocker as CMock
     import core.models.configuration as config